GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 Prior to version 1.2, users were expected to generate profiles by pairing Radeon Developer Panel with their native application.
 This new feature empowers RenderDoc to also generate profiles, plus allowing users to correlate between events across both tools.
+This feature is only supported for DirectX12 and Vulkan.

 Intended usage
 --------------